-Diane is an angel investor, philanthropist, mentor, author and an advocate to bring more attention to the psychological impact of traumatic illnesses, particularly cancer.
-She is also Sr. Vice President of Media and Investor Relations and serves on the Board of Directors of Bye Aerospace.
-The aerospace engineering company is developing the “eFlyer” family of all-electric aircraft in addition to a family of advanced, medium-altitude, long-endurance solar-electric aircraft called “StratoAirNet” and “Solesa.”
+Diane is a business mentor, an award-winning author, a national speaker on women in business and survivorship, an angel investor, and an advocate to bring more attention to the psychological impact of traumatic illnesses like cancer.
+She is also Sr. Vice President and serves on the Board of Directors of Bye Aerospace, an aerospace engineering company developing the “eFlyer” family of all-electric aircraft.

 Recently named one of the inaugural “National Top 100 Business Women to Watch” by Bizwomen.com